Thursday, February 22, 2024

 Mormonism is not the all-inclusive name.
 Although the referent name in most casual talk, I have become aware that my local Latter Day Saints neighbors cringe a bit if I use that term in conversation.
 Apparently it’s a colloquialism, almost a slang word.
 My brother says there is disagreement among LDSers on that, including some denominational alignment/realignment based on use of that term!
 That is something they have in common with all of Christendom, thousands of mainline and reformed and reorganized denominations all over the world!

 Regarding origin, why not quote from my brother.
 I smile because I know his style will make this piece interesting, possibly even a little entertaining (usually he’s too busy formulating thoughts about subject at hand to bother with capitalization). 😉“they continue to track their origin to sir joseph smith w. unfeigning sincerity. smith evidently had his first revelation of 1820 in or near palmyra, n.y., where god & jesus christ visited him, w. golden plates. part of this experience (further visions, w.
 5 of his friends?) may also have been in fayette, n.y. anyway, this visit was the 'first vision', as it's often referred to. it began a series of events that would restore jesus's church to the earth.[iii]
-This information, although not new to me, still comes as a surprise because we have never yet spoken about this!
-I enjoy his familiarity with so many things.
+This information, although not new to me, still comes as a surprise because it's one of the few things we have never yet spoken about!
 Mormon beginnings are right in there among the Jews, Muslims and Christians.
 Yes, it's Old Testament plus some additional visioning to a teenaged American boy named Joseph Smith, requiring a move across the ocean and into the middle of the United States.
-The Bible’s message, of course, is for everyone everywhere, indeed all continents.
-This is the New Testament's "go ye" mandate of Jesus after he was arisen from the dead (Matthew 28:19-20).
-To revisualize this as an Old Testament prophecy is premature, and in my mind rather aggressive.
+The Bible’s message, of course, is for everyone everywhere, across all oceans to all continents.
+But this is the New Testament's "go ye" mandate of Jesus after he was arisen from the dead (Matthew 28:19-20).
+To revisualize this as Old Testament prophecy is premature, and in my mind rather aggressive.
 But what can be done after a vision has been seen! 😏 Anyway, my brother's email goes on, ...by 1831 joseph led his crew to live temporarily in kirtland, ohio (enroute further west, tho they called it east). i think it was here that hebr. prophet isaiah's vision of ca. 3000 yr ago, was confirmed by the joseph team as proof of god's preordained time to brand utah as the holy land. here was 'the place' as next leader, brigham young (following joseph's death in 1844) stated it, where salt lake city would serve as the apocalyptic new jerusalem and Utah's Jordan river would serve as the reestablished palestinian jordan river and its flow into the salty waters of sea of galilee. these and many other geographic construals had to do w. the forging of peace in today's palestine, as necessary prep. for return of messiah.[iv]

 Two things happening here.
 On the one hand, my brother pushes the absurdity button, quite alongside most Bible-believing Christians.
 The LDS origin, purporting to be back there in the Old Testament, includes a movement of holy writ to another continent.
 The Isaiah 53 savior promise is one thing; but to present this as a latter-day transference (construal?) of Jesus to a new Palestine in Utah is a presumption akin to rewriting of history (not unknown in some other countries, including present day Russia, Canada and U.S. Just ask the Indigenous)!
 Both Old and New Testaments warn against adding to or taking away from the scriptures (e.g. Deuteronomy 4:2, Revelation 22:18).
 That is likely the reason why Bible scholars and even my early Bible school education places the Mormons squarely among the cults!
 Much further information is available in libraries everywhere for anyone interested to dig into this interesting topic![v]